-You might perform complete periodic counts every three or six months, for example, in order to verify the accuracy of your cycle counting instead of just relying on spot checks of commonly lost items.
-Periodic counts can significantly improve the accuracy of cycle-counting.
+You might perform complete periodic counts every three or six months, for example, to verify the accuracy of your cycle counting instead of just relying on spot checks of commonly lost items.
+Periodic counts can significantly improve the accuracy of cycle counting.

 Seasonal Inventory Count

 The seasonal inventory method can be either spot-check counts or complete counts.
 This inventory count revolves around changing seasons and trends or product spoilage.

 For example, fashion retailers might perform a complete or partial product count near the end of a season to verify that they have sold all of their seasonal items before new merchandise is stocked in its place.
 Or, a business selling perishable goods might perform a seasonal count to ensure that they aren’t selling expired goods that could potentially harm customers.